nicholasgillespie/body-mass/docs/project/progress_log.md

 - Update and refine CSS variables in the root, such as `--border`.
 - Improve focus styles in the global styles for better accessibility.

+## 2024-05-24 - Morning

+### Header Development

+- Completed pending tasks from the previous day, including refining CSS root variables and enhancing global focus styles.
+- Progressed with the calculator component, focusing on accessibility.
+  - Improved the box class by ensuring border radius ratios are maintained when nested and by making it compatible with high contrast modes.
+  - Ensured checkbox visibility in high contrast mode.

+#### TODO

+- Deal with including the measure value in the height and weight input elements.

 ---

 ## [Date] - [Session]